yast/ycp-killer/README.md

   6. **Clone the YCP Killer repository and install YCP Killer's dependencies**

          $ sudo zypper in yast2-ycp-ui-bindings   # Implements UI::*
          $ sudo zypper in yast2-pkg-bindings      # Implements Pkg::*
          $ sudo zypper in yast2-perl-bindings     # Makes Perl modules work
-         $ sudo zypper in perl-JSON                 # Needed to load the Json.pm YCP module
+         $ sudo zypper in perl-JSON               # Needed by crowbar
-         $ sudo zypper in suseRegister              # Needed to load the YSR.pm YCP module
+         $ sudo zypper in suseRegister            # Needed by registration
-         $ sudo zypper in cracklib-devel            # Dependency of the users YaST module
+         $ sudo zypper in cracklib-devel          # Needed by users
+         $ sudo zypper in perl-Date-Calc          # Needed by ca-management
-         $ sudo zypper in perl-Date-Calc perl-camgm # Dependency of the ca-management YaST module
+         $ sudo zypper in perl-camgm              # Needed by ca-management
-         $ sudo zypper in yast2-storage             # Needed by the storage YaST module
+         $ sudo zypper in yast2-storage           # Needed by storage
-         $ sudo zypper in sablotron                 # Needed to package storage YaST module
+         $ sudo zypper in sablotron               # Needed by storage
-         $ sudo zypper in limal-perl                # Needed by the bootloader YaST module
+         $ sudo zypper in limal-perl              # Needed by bootloader
          $ git clone git://github.com/yast/ycp-killer.git
          $ cd ycp-killer
          $ bundle install